Innovation Strategy

 4. Organizational Innovation: Transforming internal structures, cultural norms, or management practices to better support innovation and adaptability.

-These innovation types help organizations map the focus of their efforts and ensure alignment with internal capabilities and stakeholder needs.
+These Innovation Types help organizations map the focus of their efforts and ensure alignment with internal capabilities and stakeholder needs.
 Tools like the Business Model Canvas or Customer Journey Mapping can be used to operationalize them.

 Strategic Innovation Approaches